 - Parking fees

-- Reimbursement for the use of a personal vehicle: $0.49 per kilometre or a flat fee of $12.25 for any round-trip of less than 25 kilometres
+- Reimbursement for the use of a personal vehicle: $0.545 per kilometre or a flat fee of $13.63 for a round trip of less than 25 kilometres

 The costs may include expenses incurred during planning and coordination meetings.
 To be considered eligible, these expenses must represent the most economical choices and be necessary for carrying out the project.
 They must also be approved in advance by the educational institution.